-While primary education is free, many children have responsibilities such as tending to livestock or fetching water, that keep them from attending class.
+While primary education is free, many children have responsibilities such as tending to livestock or fetching water which keeps them from attending class.
 Access to medical care is limited and expensive.
-Limited access to advanced skills training has left people struggling to find adequate income.
+Limited access to advanced vocational training has left people struggling to find adequate income.

 We were never intended to live in poverty, divided against one another, with little hope for peace.
 In the Kingdom of God, poverty, violence, division, and hopelessness will not exist.
-We think that the Church is God’s primary transforming agent in the world.
-The local church is there to make its community more like the Kingdom of God.
+We believe the Church is God’s primary transforming agent in the world, and that the local church exists to make its community more like the Kingdom of God.

 Read on to learn how communities are being transformed in Kenya.